apcolvin/starbase-ships/shifter/README.md

 - Two external and four internal resource bridges
 - Auto generator rate script with adjustable minimum rate
 - 32 T2 generators with 12 T2 fuel chambers and 24 spare rods on racks
-- Radiators that provide more than adequate cooling
+- Radiators and heat sinks that provide more than adequate cooling
 - Nine large propellant tanks with 81,000,000 units of propellant
 - Estimated flight time of 4 hours and range of 2,000km
 - Propellant time and fuel time panels